 181/EECS 181.
 Introduction to Computer Systems.
 Credit is granted for only one course among CS 181, Engin.
 103, and Engin.
 104. (4).
 (Excl).
 (BS).

 This is an introductory course for students who desire a good working knowledge of basic programming techniques using a high-level language.
 The course is suitable for both non-concentrators and pre-concentrators in Computer Science and Computer Engineering.
 Suggested as a prerequisite for CS 280 for students whose programming background is not strong.
-Introduction to a high-level programming language, top-down analysis, and structured programming.
+Introduction to a high-level programming language, top-down design, and structured programming.
 Basic searching and sorting techniques.
+Basic data structures; arrays and records; introduction to pointers and dynamic data structures.
 No previous experience in computing or programming is assumed.
 Students will write and debug several computer programs.
+Computer Usage: five or six assignments are given, each requiring the student to write and debug programs using THINK Pascal on the Macintosh microcomputer.

 216/EECS 216.
 Circuit Analysis.
 Prior or concurrent enrollment in Math.
 215. (4).
 (Excl).
 (BS).